 I share this story with you because my life profoundly shifted when I discovered the impact yoga, nutrition and ample time in nature had on my life.
 Before I found yoga, it was easy for me to detach and disembody.
 It was how I coped as a sensitive being when I was a child.
 Regular practice, meditation, spending time in nature and feeding my body high vibrational foods and herbs empowered me to be in connection and relationship with all of life.
 The practice of embodiment showed me that it’s okay to feel, in fact allowing ourselves to feel keeps us from getting stuck.
 My commitment to my practice on a regular basis has lead me to teach and share these gifts with others.

-Teaching yoga and educating people about how to live in and care for their bodies wholeheartedly has become a huge part of my vocation.
-This continually unfolding path is a part of my creative expression as well as a path of learning to stand my ground and be in the flow amidst the complexities of my life.
+Teaching embodiment and educating people about how to live in and care for their bodies wholeheartedly has become a huge part of my vocation.
+This continually unfolding path is a part of my soul’s creative expression as well as a path of learning to stand my ground and be in the flow amidst the complexities of my life.
 Practicing yoga and my commitment to my healing and empowering journey has given me a sense of Inner authority, where I acknowledge I have choice and choice creates my reality.

 My offering is an invitation for you to let go of everything you think you need to change about yourself and realize who you are, in your truth, your strength and your vulnerability, held in a container of love.
 Then from there, allowing the transformation to occur.
 What if everything you seek, you already are?
 What if the raw and tender side that we try to push away, hide and ignore, is actually our power?
 I can tell you from my own experience, it is.